-An ongoing time travel romantasy series set in Glasgow.
-Book Three coming summer 20204!
+Time travel romantasy series set in Glasgow.

 The Shadow City